pbswengineering/photocopieuse/README.md

 ## What is Photocopieuse

-Photocopieuse is the integration of several tools to automate some tasks that involve creating Jira issues, updating Confluence pages, adding CalDAV calendar entries and so on.
+Photocopieuse is the integration of several tools to automate some tasks that involve creating Maniphest issues, updating Phriction pages, adding CalDAV calendar entries and so on.

 I used to have a plethora of scattered programs to do this, each with its own specific characteristics: programmed in Python, Java, or BASH; graphical (Tk, Swing, Qt...) or textual.

 Photocopieuse integrates of all these gimmicks in a single Python Qt application (the stub was created with fbs, even thought I don't really package it).

-Needless to say, this software is next to useless for anyone without my specific needs (and without my specific configuration file, which I won't publish here for obvious reasons); still, it can be a nice reference about how to integrate Jira, Confluence and CalDAV with a Python program.
+Needless to say, this software is next to useless for anyone without my specific needs (and without my specific configuration file, which I won't publish here for obvious reasons); still, it can be a nice reference about how to integrate Phabricator and CalDAV with a Python program.
 Moreover, Photocopieuse has been a neat French learning hack, [but that's another story](https://www.bernardi.cloud/2020/04/26/da-zero-a-zero-in-3-non-tanto-semplici-passi/)...

 ## What does it look like